-PEC's Resource Plan relies to a large extent on the use of gas-fired combustion turbines and combined cycle units.
+PEC's Resource Plan relies to a large extent on the use of gas-fired combustion turbines and combined-cycle units.
 These units are the most environmentally benign, economical, large-scale capacity additions available.
 The new, advanced designs of these technologies are more efficient (as measured by heat rate) than previous designs, resulting in a smaller impact on the environment.
-Combined-cycle generation, which utilizes the waste exhaust gases from the combustion turbines to produce additional electricity, is the cleanest and most efficient fossil fueled generation currently available.
-The Plan also contains 71 MW of nuclear additions through the uprating of the Brunswick units.
+Combined-cycle generation, which utilizes the waste exhaust gases from the combustion turbines to produce additional electricity, is the cleanest and most efficient fossil-fueled generation currently available.
+The Plan also contains 25 MW of new nuclear capacity through the uprating of Brunswick Unit 2.
 These additions will provide a significant amount of energy with virtually no environmental impact.

-Appendix A

-Progress Energy Carolinas
+Appendix A Progress Energy - Carolinas

-June 2003 Resource Plan Filing (Summer)
+2004 SC Resource Plan Filing (Summer)